How Macroeconomics Can Help You Reach Financial Goals

 Inflation will also tell you that it’s better to own your own home than to rent your entire life.
 Why?
 Because the trend in home prices is generally up.
 Every property is different so you need to choose carefully.
 But the overriding trend says that the home you buy today will be worth more in thirty years if it’s reasonably well maintained.

 Or consider that college education or retirement that you’re planning.
-“Between 2009-10 and 2019-20, published in-state tuition and fees at public four-year institutions increased at an average rate of 2.2% per year beyond inflation.” (source: CollegeBoard.org) That means that college prices have increased a more than general inflation.
+“Over the decade between 2012-13 and 2022-23, average inflation adjusted tuition and fees increased by 6% at private nonprofit four-year institutions.” (source: CollegeBoard.org) This means that college prices at private nonprofit four-year institutions increased a bit more than general inflation.
 So the macroeconomic lesson is to make sure that your long-term saving plan takes into account price increases in the things that you’ll buy eventually.

 We respect your privacy.
 Unsubscribe at any time.